LightBDD/LightBDD/examples/Example.LightBDD.XUnit2/README.md

 The scenarios created within this project are written in different styles to show various features of LightBDD.
 Also, for better clarity how LightBDD behaves, some of the scenarios are failing or finishing with ignored status.

-## Integration notes
-The feature classes have to expose a public constructor with `ITestOutputHelper` parameter and pass it to `FeatureFixture` constructor.

 ## Running tests

 It is possible to run xunit based LightBDD tests in various ways, which are described below.